-- 92. BGE's first multifamily enhancement requires a budget increase of \$2.5 million to install another 100 company-owned and operated L2 charging stations on multifamily properties.
-Since the company received approval in March 2021 to install and operate 40 dual-port L2 chargers on MUD properties, BGE reports that all of these chargers are committed, and the program is now oversubscribed with 50 additional requests for chargers.
-If approved, BGE would install a percentage (e.g., 10-20 percent) of these company-owned chargers at multifamily locations with a high concentration of LMI residents.
-BGE would limit the installation per location to no more than four separately metered, dual-port L2 charging stations.
-These stations would apply the same charging rate as BGE's public charging network. - 93.
-Based on its first half learnings, BGE explains that many multifamily property owners and managers decide not to install EVSEs because the significant upfront costs of EVSEs remain a barrier.209 Supporters of this enhancement, such as ATE and Lyft, concur that allowing BGE to install and operate additional EVSEs at multifamily locations will help alleviate many landlord concerns associated with cost, complexity, and liability.210 Other supporters of this enhancement include Mr. Verchinski,211 ZEEVIC,212 GWRCCC,213 and EEI.214
+92. BGE's first multifamily enhancement requires a budget increase of \$2.5 million to install another 100 company-owned and operated L2 charging stations on multifamily properties.205 Since the company received approval in March 2021 to install and operate 40 dual-port L2 chargers on MUD properties, BGE reports that all of these chargers are committed, and the program is now oversubscribed with 50 additional requests for chargers.206 If approved, BGE would install a percentage (e.g., 10-20 percent) of these company-owned chargers at multifamily locations with a high concentration of LMI residents.207 BGE would limit the installation per location to no more than four separately metered, dual-port L2 charging stations.
+These stations would apply the same charging rate as BGE's public charging network.208 to install and operate additional EVSEs at multifamily locations will help alleviate many landlord concerns associated with cost, complexity, and liability.210 Other supporters of this enhancement include Mr. Verchinski,211 ZEEVIC,212 GWRCCC,213 and EEI.214